vladpak1/TooSimpleQR/README.md

 ## Testing

 TooSimpleQR uses [PHPUnit](https://github.com/sebastianbergmann/phpunit) for testing.
 Currently, there are very few tests, mainly due to issues with the package architecture.
-I plan to address these issues in future updates.

 To run tests, use the following command: